k1mk8/CoverDetectionHub/README.md

 - possible co-operation with [ZAIKS](https://zaiks.org.pl/) to form a new dataset and deploy the solution
 - performing more experiments, similar to "Injected Abracadabra" or others found in the literature
 - augmentations are a very interesting field of experiments
+- currently, model Re-Move uses `essentia` package, which unavailable on Windows.
+This makes the whole app runnable only on unix operating systems.
+It would be advisable to make own implementation of the necessary methods from this package so that it app is runnable on all systems.

 The logo has been designed using DALL-E model.